FactCheXcker: Mitigating Measurement Hallucinations in Chest X-ray Report Generation Models: Experiments

 A \textbf{lower} ${Composite}$ score is \textbf{better}.
 For example, if the model makes all measurements perfectly, the ${Composite}$ score would be zero.
 If the F1-Score is perfect (namely an F1-Score of 1), the ${Composite}$ score becomes the MAE.
 However, any imperfect F1-Score would essentially become a multiplier of the MAE score.

 \textbf{Placement Hallucination.} In the current setting, we use a rule-based approach to interpret ETT placement as ``correct'' or ``incorrect'' based on ETT measurement.
-In cases where a model-generated report identifies the presence of an ETT but lacks details of its placement or measurement, we assume by default that the placement is correct.
+In cases where a model-generated report identifies an ETT but lacks details of its placement or measurement, we assume by default that the placement is deemed correct.
 We base this on the assumption that the report should explicitly mention any notable finding that needs attending.
 Then, we compute Precision, Recall, F1-Score, and Balanced Accuracy.
-The Appendix includes all the result metrics.
+The Supplementary Material includes all result metrics.